 However, if you know that you can do better, you might go ahead and have the scores sent to your target schools.
 This might seem foolish, but when these scores are followed-up with results that more accurately reflect your abilities, counselors might be impressed with your dogged determination to excel.
 As in your business life, you must weigh the best strategies for yourself and make the best choice for your long-term professional career.

-If you decide that you want to work on your MBA through an online program, you might not have to worry about the Graduate Management Admissions Test (GMAT.)
-That will be a relief, as you won't have to worry with brushing up on skills you barely use, or with scheduling time for the test.
+If you decide that you want to earn your MBA through an online program, you might not have to worry about the Graduate Management Admissions Test (GMAT).
+That will be a relief as you won't have to worry with brushing up on skills you barely use, or with scheduling time for the test.
 However, that doesn't mean that admission will be easy.

 GMAT or GRE?

 While the GMAT has been the traditional choice for MBA applicants, the GRE is a good and growing choice.
-Where it was once derided in b-school circles, it's use in admissions decisions has as much as tripled in some cases.
-For example, in 2013 Duke University's Fuqua School of Business admitted 4 percent of incoming MBA candidates with GRE scores.
-Within two years, Fuqua admitted 12 percent of students based on GRE scores.
-In fact, the impact of the GRE is extending beyond b-school, as illustrated in the fact that the lauded Harvard Law School now admits students with GRE scores and not LSATs.
+Where it was once derided in business school circles, it's use in admissions decisions has as much as tripled in some cases.
+For example, in 2013 Duke University's Fuqua School of Business admitted 4% of incoming MBA candidates with GRE scores.
+Within two years, Fuqua admitted 12% of students based on GRE scores.
+In fact, the impact of the GRE is extending beyond business school, as illustrated in the fact that the lauded Harvard Law School now admits students with GRE scores and not LSATs.